 To distinguish from the American 12 string guitar, he called it a CraViola.
 The Portuguese word "cravo" means harpsichord.
 It is derived from the Italian "clavaciembela" or English "clavichord" which was a smaller version of the harpsichord.
 The viola comes from the aforementioned South American instrument.

-By today's standards, this guitar would not be considered worthy since it is made of laminated wood.
-Giannini now offers several contemporary models of CraViola including a handmade 6 string.
+several contemporary models of CraViola including a handmade 6 string.
 The shapes of the new models are slightly updated.
 The sound holes no longer sport the D shape.
 The headstocks no longer have the pointed beak and are no longer the slothead design of classical guitars, but now have solid headstocks.
 Gone too is the mustache bridge.
 This was replaced with a more contemporary design.
 The new models have been updated to solid wood and all come with built in electronics.

 My Craviola 12 string has a very bright but subdued sound.
 Its neck is wide, but comfortable.
 The strings sit low enough to be a pleasure to play.

 Since it's inception, the CraViola has been marketed in the USA under the Giannini brand, the Westbury brand (Univox) and the Jay Turser brand.

 Jimmy Page and the other was Neil Levang of the Lawrence Welk Orchestra.